e04/go-irl/README.md

       ```

     - **Windows**:
-      Simply double-click the `go-irl-windows.bat` file, or run it from Command Prompt:
+      Simply double-click the `go-irl-windows.bat` file,

+      or run it from Command Prompt:
       ```cmd
       go-irl-windows.bat
       ```

-    Leave this terminal window running.
-It manages all the components.

 ---